-Some companies cut out the delivery aspect of providing water by tapping into a building's water source and running it through their proprietary machines to purify or clean the water, so it'll never need to deliver or pick up bottles.
+Some companies cut out the delivery aspect of providing water by tapping into a building's water source and running it through their proprietary machines to purify or clean the water.

 Many water delivery services are small or midsize businesses that serve specific regions of the country.
 This is often the case if they deliver water from a nearby spring.
 ReadyRefresh offers regional spring water in New York and other New England states but doesn't deliver nationwide.

 A larger company may assign the delivery to a smaller contractor in a particular region.
 Costco Water offers delivery by several companies, depending on where your office is located.
 These companies include Crystal Springs, Mount Olympus and Sparkletts.

 If Culligan is available in your area, it has a representative who lives in your community.
 This person is knowledgeable about your local water quality and options.

 6. What is your budget for water delivery?

 When deciding which water delivery service to use for your company's bottled water, filtered water, and other water system needs, price will be a major factor.
 Although water tends not to be as expensive as many other business costs, better water can be pricey.
 Depending on the type of water provided, the water system used, and the amount of bottled water versus large jugs delivered, your water delivery service pricing can vary widely.